Mixalloff/github-repo-viewer/README.md

 ### `npm run deploy`

-Build and deploy the project to Github Pages
+Build and deploy the project to Github Pages.\
 You can see the result here: [https://mixalloff.github.io/github-repo-viewer/](https://mixalloff.github.io/github-repo-viewer/)